 The goal of MUSC Quality & Safety is to provide evidence-based care with zero harm for every patient, every day.
 Here are a number of quality and safety measures we use to gauge how well we are performing.

-Patient Safety Indicators are a set of indicators providing information on potential in-hospital complications and adverse events following surgeries, procedures and childbirth.
+These indicators measure potential in-hospital complications and adverse events following surgeries, procedures, and childbirth.

-This index is the ratio of patients who died compared with the number of patients that were expected to die from their serious illness or injury.
+A measure of the number of patients who die from their serious illness or injury while being hospitalized compared to the number of patients that were expected to die

-Core measures are a set of metrics required by the Centers for Medicare and Medicare Services to monitor patient safety.
+A set of measures required by the Centers for Medicare and Medicare Services to monitor patient safety

 MUSC is a tertiary / quaternary hospital.
 This means physicians from all over the state and beyond are referring their patients to MUSC for the most complex surgeries, specialized services not available elsewhere, and treatment for the sickest of patients.